Chryfi/io_import_aperture_tracking/README.md

 # Aperture Tracking Blender Importer

+# This script has been improved and is now located in the emoticons_utils add-on

 This Blender add-on can import the tracking data created by the Minecraft mod Aperture.
 It imports for example camera tracking, morph tracking and entity tracking.

 # How to install